KRS-dev/Reproducing-PSMNet/README.md

 tuned and is the best performing model out of the 300 epochs for which is was fine tuned.

-The given code that the author used for fine tuning.
-This code, however, did not work straight away, as there were some index errors.
+The given code that the author used for fine tuning did not work straight away, as there were some index errors.
 The fist index error occurred when computing the training loss.
 Initially, the training function returned `loss.DATA[0]`, this raised an index out of